RootpathHQ/rootpath-curriculum-webdev-evening/1-intro-to-web-technology/1-intro/README.md

    * The next day
    * Right before the next session
 * Schedule time blocks in your calendar for working on exercises and projects.

+It's important that you keep a good track of your notes and resources.
+There's a lot of information to take in, and because we have limted contact time, I can't help you keep stuff in order.

 [This big list](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) is a great resource for people learning to code, and there are some other resources at the end of this lesson.
 Remember, it's **totally cool** to google for stuff.
 We all do it every day.